-In Sikkim, there are many trek routes that can satisfy your taste for adventure.
+In Sikkim, many trek routes can satisfy your taste for adventure.
 The Kanchenjunga Trek is regarded as the most beautiful trek route, where you can spot the pristine beauty of nature.
 Here, calm lakes would be a perfect company for you in the trekking expedition.
 Even a trek to Bakhim is no less enchanting than the Kanchenjunga trek.
 Encompassing different varieties of rhododendrons, this trek looks lively with the presence of colorful flowers.

 Dzongri offers another trek route that elevates the trekker to 3983 meters and provides a heavenly view of the Kanchenjunga.
 In the North, you can go for Green Lake Trek, which falls certainly in the most beautiful district of Sikkim.
-Here, snowy peaks and striking natural environs will definitely mesmerize you with their celestial charm.
-Yumthang is perhaps the only trek that is complete in its own.
+Here, snowy peaks and striking natural environs will mesmerize you with their celestial charm.
+Yumthang is perhaps the only trek that is complete on its own.
 The stunning valley of flowers along with hot springs christens to be one of the most beautiful places on the earth.

 Ideal Time for Trekking in Sikkim

 The best time to go for trekking is from Mid-February to Late-May and from October to Mid-December.
 Between June and September, trekking is not feasible as Sikkim is prone to landslides in monsoons.
 However, the months between December and February are not recommended due to frigid temperatures.